-Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53
+Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53 of Covid-19

 He was a nominee at the 2019 Academy Awards for his work on "Mary Queen of Scots," which starred Saoirse Ronan and Margot Robbie.

-"Bridgerton" actor Nicola Coughlan paid tribute to Pilcher on Instagram, calling the hair and make up artist "brilliant and visionary."
+"Bridgerton" actor Nicola Coughlan paid tribute to Pilcher on Instagram on Monday, calling the hair and make up artist "brilliant and visionary."

 "Marc was so passionate about his work and so tremendously talented.
 Not even a month ago he won his first Emmy award.
 It's a tragedy that he's been taken so young when he had so much yet to do," Coughlan, who played Penelope Featherington in the show, wrote.